Outjo: Transport

-Outjo has an airstrip about 10 km out of town that accommodates small fixed-winged planes.
+Outjo has an airstrip about 10 km out of town that can accommodate small fixed-winged planes.
 Outjo is the terminus of a branch railway of the Namibian railway system, but there is no railway service at the moment.

 Schools

-Immediately in Outjo are three primary schools and two secondary schools as well as a combined private school with a total of 2634 students and 96 teachers (as of December 2009).
+Within the town limits of Outjo are three primary schools and two secondary schools as well as a combined private school.